The 5 Types of Wealth by Sahil Bloom

 - Use a dimmer, not an on-off switch

-- Totally ignoring one area for too long brings lasting consequences
+- Ignoring an area too long has lasting consequences

-- Adopt surfer’s mindset: growth and maintenance seasons
+- Adopt surfer’s mindset: alternating growth and maintenance seasons

 Time Wealth

-The Big Question: how many moments do you have remaining with your loved ones?
+- Question: how many moments do you have remaining with loved ones?

 - Awareness: recognize finite, impermanent nature of time